NativeScript/docs-v8/tutorial/plain-javascript.md

 ## Folder structure

-Based on the Typescript starter app, we will be creating the following file/folder structure for our application.
+Based on the JavaScript starter app, we will be creating the following file/folder structure for our application.

 ```
 app